-The TOE knows two types of logins: Windows accounts and SQL Server logins.
+The TOE knows two types of logins: Active Directory-based logins and SQL Server logins.
 The administrator has to specify the type of login for every login he is creating.

-The possibility for the TOE to perform its own authentication is necessary because not all users connecting to the TOE are connecting from a Windows environment.
+The possibility for the TOE to perform its own authentication is necessary because not all environments provide Active Directory authentication.